 If you have 30 minutes, choose one from above and one from the following:

 - Drawers and cabinets: Remove everything from the drawers, tossing outdated and empty product containers.
-Next, vacuum drawers and cabinet bottom.
-Wipe out the drawers and cabinet with a clean, dampened microfiber cloth.
+Next, vacuum drawers and cabinets.
+Wipe out the drawers and cabinets with a clean, dampened microfiber cloth.
 Air dry.
 Replace items in a more organized way, using plastic containers for small items like hair ties, lip gloss, eyelash curlers, etc. and larger bins to corral cleaning products.